Horizons: March/April 2018

 An (Intentionally) Inclusive, Caring Community: PW’s Commitments to Antiracism and Inclusion

-Throughout its 30-year history, Presbyterian Women has intentionally worked toward building an inclusive, caring community, particularly one that welcomes women of all racial-ethnic backgrounds.
-Learn about how the organization has sought out and celebrated gifts from racial ethnic women.
+Throughout its 30-year history, Presbyterian Women has intentionally worked toward building an inclusive, caring community, particularly one that welcomes women of all races and ethnicities.
+Learn about how the organization has sought out and celebrated gifts from all women.

 Unity of the Spirit: Memoranda of Understanding Build Community